Former Athens mayor pleads guilty to child obscenity violations

 - Monte MontgomeryAmerican musician

 Aug.
-26—The former mayor of Athens has pleaded guilty to federal child obscenity violations in the Eastern District of Texas, announced United States Attorney Brit Featherston.
+27—The former mayor of Athens has pleaded guilty to federal child obscenity violations in the Eastern District of Texas, announced United States Attorney Brit Featherston.

 James Monte Montgomery, 64, pleaded guilty to sending obscene materials to a minor Thursday before U.S. Magistrate Judge John D. Love.